JasonSKK/audio-visual-display-oceanographic-data/README.md

 # Sonifying & visualising sea wave datasets
-## Ionian University
-Department of Ethnomusicology
-Faculty of Music & Audiovisual Arts

-Thesis: Svoronos - Kanavas Jason (2371)

-Sea wave data (timeseries, txt file) are being iterated using Python.
-In real time each value is being sent to SuperCollider and from there to openFrameworks as an OSC message.
+A python script was used for the initial oceanographic wave data processing (timeseries, txt file) python-osc lib was used to send the data in real time from python to SuperCollider and from there to openFrameworks

-Audio: Each value configures the frequency, amplitute, pan, modulation frequency and more synth parameters.
+Sonification: Each value configures the frequency, amplitute, pan, modulation frequency and more synth parameters.
-Visuals: Each column (temp, significant height [Ht], Zero crossing wave period [Tz], Max height [Hmax]) configures multiple parameters
+Visualisation: Each column (temp, significant height [Ht], Zero crossing wave period [Tz], Max height [Hmax]) configures multiple parameters

 ![result](https://github.com/JasonSKK/sonifying-and-visualising-sea-wave-datasets/blob/master/result.png?raw=true)
 <br />